-Lesson 10.
-More orchestrations of the 16th note drum fill.
+MODULE 1: Lesson 10.
+16th note drum fills. more ideas.

 So far, we have shown you some basic “descending” 16th note drum fills, with some 8th notes mixed in for good measure.
 It’s time to get creative with our orchestrations, and think a little more outside the box.
 We’ll also talk a more about counting bars, including an explanation as to why we mostly count three bars of time before playing a drum fill in these exercises.

-Lesson 11.
-Introduction to basic ¼ note drum beats.
+MODULE 1: Lesson 11.
+1/4 note drum beats. an introduction.

 You’ll find out in this lesson why we wait for you to develop your co-ordination and time keeping before showing you these important drum beats.
 These beats sound solid and clinical at slower speeds, and you’ll be surprised how fast you can take them, when the time is right!
 There are also some different ways we can play these for different musical situations, using the ride cymbal, crash cymbal, and loose hi hats.
 Also we’ll discuss using ¼ notes effectively as an alternative to when 8th note playing is just too fast - we call that “accommodation”.